keng404/nextflow-to-icav2/README.md

 - processes will need a  ```pod annotation``` specified for ICA to know what instance type to run the process.
   - A table of instance types and the associated CPU + Memory specs can be found [here](https://illumina.gitbook.io/ica/project/p-flow/f-pipelines#compute-types)

 These scripts have been made to be compatible with [nf-core](https://github.com/nf-core) workflows

+**DSL2 compatibility is still in developement**

 # To generate an XML file from nf-core pipeline
 ```bash